March 22, 2023

 3. Offer flexible working options

 On average, people spend a third of their time at work.
-For this reason, it’s really important for employers to create a space their team is excited to work in every day and give 100% of their effort.
-So how can employers go about doing that?
+For this reason, employers need to create a space their team is excited to work in every day and give 100% of their effort.
+So how can employers go about doing that as part of an employee retention strategy?

-While fun and quirky perks, recreational spaces, bonuses, and other benefits are all important aspects of a strong employee retention strategy, supporting and nurturing the mental health of your workers also goes a long way and is cost-effective.
+While fun and quirky perks, recreational spaces, bonuses, and other benefits can all contribute towards a great employee retention strategy, supporting and nurturing the mental health of your workers is essential.

 It’s clear that taking steps to invest in employees’ mental health and well-being by cultivating a culture of respect, where employees are listened to, understood, and supported, is vital to retaining talent.